antiSocialNet/antisocial-friends/README.md

   console.log('antisocial close-activity-connection %s<-%s %s', user.username, friend.remoteEndpoint, reason);
 });
 ```

+## Notification events
+Used by the client applications (webapp, native app) to receive notifications in real time about friend activity that has been seen by friend activity event handlers.

 ### open-notification-connection: The user has opened the notification feed.
 A user has subscribed to notifications using browser or app.